joshhighet/gotham/README.md

 ***namegenerator***

-> this leverages the python module [coolname](https://pypi.org/project/coolname) providing random name responses as a REST API.
-Used to randomise project names snd create unique identifiers for cloud resources.
+> use [python/coolname](https://pypi.org/project/coolname) for random name generation as a REST API.
+Used to randomise project and incident names and along with create memorable identifiers for cloud resources.

 `GET /api/randomname`